Krimzo/SudokuSolver/README.md

 # Sudoku Solver
-"Simple" sudoku solver I made in C. Works for all puzzles that don't require number guessing.
+Simple sudoku solver I made in C++.
+Works for all puzzles that don't require number guessing.